womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-deploying-your-smart-contract/1-creating-a-deploy-script.md

+---
+title: Creating Your Deploy Script
-# Creating Your Deploy Script
+description: Creating Your Deploy Script
+optional: false
+---

 In our scripts folder, we can create a file called `deploy.js`, where we can paste a copy of our test script and take out any test transactions.
 Our `deploy.js` file should look like this: